daniel-inderos/2D-to-3D/README.md

 To use this script, simply run it with Python.
 Make sure you have a video file named `input_video.mp4` in the same directory as the script, or modify the script to point to the location of your video file.

 ## Note
 When viewing the output video in a VR headset set to side-by-side video, the 3d video might look distorted.
-If anyone knows how to fix it let me know.
+If anyone knows how to fix it let me know in the Issues section.